jonbstanley/Tek405xEmulator/README.md

 <B>Updates by Twilight Logic</B>

+Update 04 Nov 2021:

+  - fixed some bugs reported by Monty McGraw including:
+    - unclear functions of buttons: ClrALL renamed to DellALL.
+Delete renamed to DelFile. order of buttons changed to reflect a more logical grouping.
+    - ClrALL (now DelALL) failed to delete the repository
+    - import 4924 directory did not work
+    - Clear did not clear file number or parameters to defaults

 Update 02 Nov 2021:

   - the display has been updated by Monty McGraw to enable refresh graphics